There's Friends and Then There's Social Media Friends

 They're simply agreeing to share thoughts with one another in the form of posts and updates.

 That's it.
-Unless you are real world friends with somebody, that's the most you can usually say for your social media friendships.
+Unless you are real world friends with somebody, that's the most you can usually say for your social media friendships as a whole.
 (And truth be told, even that little bit might not exist – a person could friend you and immediately turn off updates from you in their feeds, for example.)

 The reasons people allow others who might not be real-world friends to share their thoughts varies greatly.
 Maybe it's out of respect for some old or weak connection – a shared school or workplace, perhaps.
 Maybe they're distantly related by blood or marriage.
 Maybe they just think the friend is attractive or that he/she might be interesting, and wants to be a real world friend.
 There are a million different reasons.

 In the real world, it's a basic rule of socialization that you shouldn't necessarily share everything you're thinking.
 You may eat the worst meal of your life at your dear, sweet grandmother's house, but that doesn't mean you should let her know that.
 That's why I don't post much on Facebook about my political, social, or religious views.
-I don't even post much of that stuff here on my blog.
+The most I ever do is "like" such a post.

 But some of my Facebook friends had no filter between their brains and their keyboards.
 They were constantly derogatory towards people who shared my values and, by association, towards me.
-And I'm not talking about the occasional post, which we all just let slide.
-I'm talking dozens of posts every day.
-And not posts that simply advocated a point of view.
-It was mostly posts that vilified anybody with an opposing point of view.
+(Because that is the way it works folks — when you make generalizations about groups of people, you are in fact speaking about anybody who identifies with those groups, even if you didn't mention them by name.)
+To be crystal clear, I'm not talking about posts that simply advocated a point of view.
+That wouldn't be an issue.
+I'm talking about mean-spirited, personal posts that attacked people with an opposing point of view.
+And I'm also not referring to the occasional ranting post that we all just let slide.
+I'm referring to people who did it regularly.
+In fact for some of these people, it made up the vast majority of their social media contribution.
 The frequency and volume of these posts showed that these "friends" spent a lot of their discretionary time and energy on this.